 It would be a big mistake to start creating the content before going through these first two steps.
 Besides, you could be wasting your time building content that your audience won’t use or even end up seeing.

-For instance, you might be spending 90 per cent of the resources for content marketing on blogging.
+For instance, you might be spending 90 percent of the resources for content marketing on blogging.
 However, your audience is only consuming content available on Instagram and YouTube.
 Then this is not an efficient use of these resources.

-Next, I will be looking at more specific kinds of off-page SEO techniques for ecommerce website campaigns.
+Next, I will be looking at more specific kinds of off-page SEO techniques for eCommerce website campaigns.

 Off-page SEO involves promoting your business in different ways and relying on the power and size of platforms you promote for boosting your rankings.

-Remember, each of these kinds of content will apply for all the campaigns you run.
+Remember, each of these kinds of content will apply to all the campaigns you run.
 Meaning that your content will keep changing depending on your target audience and the platforms you plan to distribute on.

 I recommend that you start your content marketing approach with blogging.
-Although this isn’t among the most popular approaches when it comes to ecommerce companies, it’s very useful for SEO.
+Although this isn’t among the most popular approaches when it comes to eCommerce companies, it’s very useful for SEO.

 Also, there are some ways you can use to scale lead generation by using blogging.

-Since your site is an ecommerce shop, keep in mind that you’re competing against dozens, hundreds, and thousands of different brands on the web.
+Since your site is an eCommerce shop, keep in mind that you’re competing against dozens, hundreds, and thousands of different brands on the web.
 So, you can’t assume that all your customers will directly visit your site to make a purchase.